arXiv/arxiv-docs/source/new/q-bio_announce.md

-# Announcement of new Quantitative Biology (q-bio_announce.md) archive
+# Announcement of new Quantitative Biology (q-bio) archive

 15 Sept 2003